-While trying to duplicate a header key on a test case request, HD1=HV1 and HD1= HV2, we are using setAllowDupes (true), but it is accepting only HD1=HV2.
+While trying to duplicate a header key on a test case request, HD1=HV1 and HD1= HV2, are using setAllowDupes (true), but it is accepting only HD1=HV2.

 It does not allow to use the duplicate header values.

-I need to have more than one header with the same key name and different values.
+Need to have more than one header with the same key name and different values.

 When using a test step with multiple header keys with the same name and different values, just the last header value is being sent to the target endpoint.